LiDAR-based 3D Change Detection at City Scale: Change Detection Method

 \end{small} where $\sigma_{n,\cdot}$ denotes normal-direction roughness estimated in a cylindrical neighborhood (radius $1$\,m), $N_{\cdot}$ is the local sample size, and $\sigma_{\mathrm{reg}}$ is the global registration standard deviation from the final ICP Hessian.
 Equation~\eqref{eq:lod} is evaluated on a $5$\,m grid and bilinearly interpolated to points.

 To initialize object-level associations prior to semantics, we extract geometry-only proxies.
 Ground cells are removed, and connected components are computed on a $0.5$\,m occupancy grid with morphological closing.
-For each component $o$ we compute a centroid $c(o)$, an oriented bounding box $\mathrm{OBB}(o)$ from PCA, the $95^{\text{th}}$ height quantile $h_{95}(o)$, and covariance eigen-features (linearity, planarity, sphericity).
-Cross-epoch association uses gated nearest neighbors with a shape-consistency cost \begin{small}
+For each component $o$ we compute a centroid $c(o)$, an Oriented Bounding Box (OBB) $\mathrm{OBB}(o)$ from Principal Component Analysis (PCA), the $95^{\text{th}}$ height quantile $h_{95}(o)$, and covariance eigen-features (linearity, planarity, sphericity).
+Cross-epoch association uses gated nearest neighbors with a shape-consistency cost